 Local and Seasonal Context (Australia)

-In many parts of Australia, balcony tomatoes face strong seasonal shifts.
-Spring brings fluctuating temperatures and wind, while summer introduces intense heat and rapid moisture loss.
+In many parts of Australia, balcony tomatoes experience strong seasonal changes throughout the year.
+Spring often brings fluctuating temperatures and stronger winds, while summer introduces intense heat, faster soil drying, and increased moisture loss from containers.

-Understanding how seasons affect your specific balcony helps explain why tomatoes may perform well one year and struggle the next.
+Understanding how seasonal conditions affect your specific balcony often explains why tomatoes may thrive one year but struggle the next, even when the growing routine stays mostly the same.

 A Balcony Haven Note